Sharply transitive sets in $\mathrm{PGL}_2(K)$

 Let $G$ be a group acting on a set $\Omega$ on the left.
 A subset $S \subset G$ is called \emph{sharply transitive}, or \emph{regular}, if for every $x, y \in \Omega$ there is a unique $g \in G$ such that $gx = y$.
-For example, sharply transitive subsets of $S_n$ can be identified with $n \times n$ Latin squares, while sharply 2-transitive subsets, i.e., sets which are sharply transitive for the action on ordered pairs, can be identified with projective planes of order $n$.
+For example, sharply transitive subsets of $S_n$ can be identified with $n \times n$ Latin squares, while sharply 2-transitive subsets, i.e., sets which are sharply transitive for the action on ordered pairs, can be identified with affine planes of order $n$.

 In this note we consider $G = \PGL_2(K)$ and its action on the projective line $\P^1 = \P^1(K)$, where $K$ is a finite field of order $q$.
-It follows from Dickson's classification of the subgroups of $\PSL_2(K)$ that the only regular subgroups of $\PGL_2(K)$ are \begin{enumerate} \item the cyclic group $C_{q+1}$, \item the dihedral group $D_{(q+1)/2}$ ($q$ odd), \item $A_4$ ($q = 11$), \item $S_4$ ($q = 23$), \item $A_5$ ($q = 59$) \end{enumerate} (see \cite{bonisoli} or \cite{VM}), and there is a single conjugacy class of subgroups in each case.
+It follows from Dickson's classification of the subgroups of $\PSL_2(K)$ that the only regular subgroups of $\PGL_2(K)$ are \begin{enumerate} \item cyclic groups $C_{q+1}$, \item dihedral groups $D_{(q+1)/2}$ ($q$ odd), \item $A_4$ ($q = 11$), \item $S_4$ ($q = 23$), \item $A_5$ ($q = 59$) \end{enumerate} (see \cite{bonisoli} or \cite{VM}), and there is a single conjugacy class of subgroups in each case.
 Remarkably, other than these subgroups and their cosets, there are no further regular subsets of $G$.